Ottawa police faces leadership shifts ahead of key budget debate | CBC News

 Valiquet then replaced former city councillor Eli El-Chantiry as chair after he did not seek re-election last fall, but she might not be long for the role.

-Her term expires when the City of Ottawa appoints a new citizen member, and the deadline for applications is Jan.
-23. Council should approve all public board appointments by early March at the latest, according to city clerk Rick O'Connor.
+Her term expires when the city appoints a new citizen member.
+The deadline for applications is Jan.
+23 and council should approve all public board appointments by early March at the latest, according to city clerk Rick O'Connor.

-Council gets to appoint just one civilian to the police oversight body and the mayor hopes whoever is chosen might have the skill to become chair — and be better paid for their time.

 $54K if civilian chairs board